-Pupils have special educational needs if they have a learning difficulty or disability which calls for special education provision to be made for him/her namely provision which is additional to or different from that normally available in a differentiated curriculum.
-LITTLETOWN School regards pupils as having a Special Educational Need and/or Disability if they:
+Pupils have special educational needs if they have a learning difficulty or disability which calls for special education provision to be made for him/her, namely provision which is additional to or different from that normally available in a differentiated curriculum.
+Littletown Primary Academy regards pupils as having a Special Educational Need and/or Disability if they:

-- a.
-Have a significantly greater difficulty in learning than the majority of pupils of the same age, or; - b.
+Have a significantly greater difficulty in learning than the majority of pupils of the same age, or;

+- b.
 Have a disability which prevents or hinders him/her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions - c.
-A child under compulsory age has special educational needs if they fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them (Section 20 Children and Families Act 2014) - d.
-Have identified SEMH needs and requires additional support.
+Are a child under compulsory age has special educational needs if they fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them (Section 20 Children and Families Act 2014) - d.
+Have identified Social Emotional Mental Health needs and require additional support. - e.
+Have identified Communication and Interaction needs and require additional support. - f.
+Have identifies physical and sensory needs and require additional support.